gapitio/gapit-htmlgraphics-panel/website/docs/options.md

 Check out [Dynamic variables](advanced/dynamic-variables.md) for more info.
 :::

-Update [htmlGraphics](references.md#htmlgraphics-global) when new data is available.
+Updates [htmlGraphics](references.md#htmlgraphics-global) when new data is available.

 ### Dynamic data

-Update the [data object](references.md#data) when new data is available.
-The code will not execute again, it will only update the [data object](references.md#data).
-This is only for onInit, onRender will update like normal.
+Updates the [data object](references.md#data) when new data is available.
+The code will not execute again. it will only update the [data object](references.md#data).
+Dynamic data is only for onInit, onRender will update like normal.

 ### Dynamic fieldDisplayValues

-Update [fieldDisplayValues](references.md#fielddisplayvalues) when new data is available.
+Updates [fieldDisplayValues](references.md#fielddisplayvalues) when new data is available.

 ### Dynamic props

 :::caution
 Only values under `htmlGraphics.props` becomes dynamic.
-Internally the `htmlGraphics.width` comes from props, but it does not become dynamic, because it's mapped to the int value.
+Internally the `htmlGraphics.width` comes from props, but it does not become dynamic because it's mapped to the int value.
 :::

-Update [props](references.md#props) when new data is available.
+Updates [props](references.md#props) when new data is available.

 ### Trigger panelupdate when mounted